aws-samples/dynamic-cicd-example/README.md

 ├── cicd-mainaccount.yaml                 # This template is deployed in the main CI/CD account to create the CI/CD pipeline resources
 ├── cicd-targetaccount.yaml               # This template is deployed in the target CI/CD accounts to create the CI/CD pipeline resources
-├── dynamic-cicd-repo.zip                 # This archive contains the source code for the sample application │   ├── appfrontend          # Project directory for the front-end React App.
+├── dynamic-cicd-repo.zip                 # This archive contains the source code for the sample application │   ├── appfrontend          # Project directory for the front-end App.
 │   ├── buildspec.yml        # File containing the build commands and related settings that CodeBuild uses to run a build.
 │   ├── hello-world          # Project directory for the back-end Go App.
 │   └── template.yaml        # File to create the AWS CloudFormation package in the build stage.
-'''

-*If any issues, please open an issue on this repo. *